E-learning (theory): Learning theories

 For many theorists, it's the interaction between student and teacher and student and student in the online environment that enhances learning (Mayes and de Freitas 2004).
 Pask's theory that learning occurs through conversations about a subject which in turn helps to make knowledge explicit, has an obvious application to learning within a VLE.

 Salmon developed a five-stage model of e-learning and e-moderating that for some time has had a major influence where online courses and online discussion forums have been used.
-In her five-stage model, individual access and the ability of students to use the technology are the first steps to involvement and achievement.
-The second step involves students creating an identity online and finding others with whom to interact; online socialization is a critical element of the e-learning process in this model.
-In step 3, students give and share information relevant to the course with each other.
-Collaborative interaction amongst students is central to step 4.
-The fifth step in Salmon's model involves students looking for benefits from the system and using resources from outside of it to deepen their learning.
-Throughout all of this, the tutor/teacher/lecturer fulfills the role of moderator or e-moderator, acting as a facilitator of student learning.
+In her five-stage model, individual access to technology and students’ ability to use it represent the initial steps toward engagement and achievement.
+The second stage involves students establishing an online identity and interacting with others, with online socialization identified as a key element of the e-learning process.
+In the third stage, students exchange information relevant to the course, while the fourth stage emphasizes collaborative interaction among learners.
+The fifth stage involves students seeking benefits from the system and drawing on external resources to deepen their learning.
+Throughout the model, the tutor, teacher, or lecturer acts as a moderator or e-moderator, facilitating student learning.

 Some criticism is now beginning to emerge.
 Her model does not easily transfer to other contexts (she developed it with experience from an Open University distance learning course).
 It ignores the variety of learning approaches that are possible within computer-mediated communication (CMC) and the range of learning available theories (Moule 2007).

 Self-regulation

 Self-regulated learning refers to several concepts that play major roles in learning and which have significant relevance in e-learning. explains that in order to develop self-regulation, learning courses should offer opportunities for students to practice strategies and skills by themselves.
 Self-regulation is also strongly related to a student's social sources, such as parents and teachers.
 Moreover, Steinberg (1996) found that high-achieving students usually have high-expectation parents who monitor their children closely.

 In the academic environment, self-regulated learners usually set their academic goals and monitor and react themselves in the process in order to achieve their goals.
-Schunk argues, "Students must regulate not only their actions but also their underlying achievement-related cognitions, beliefs, intentions and effects"(p.
+Schunk argues, "Students must regulate not only their actions but also their underlying achievement-related cognitions, beliefs, intentions and effects" (p.
 359).
 Moreover, academic self-regulation also helps students develop confidence in their ability to perform well in e-learning courses.